mynona/vapor-oauth-example/README.md

 * /client-login | Start authorization flow
 * /callback | Retrieve authorization code; request acess_token and refresh_token
-* /refresh | Exchange refresh_token for a new access_token
-* /introspection-test | Page that calls the /oauth/token_info endpoint
+* /introspection-test | Page that calls the /oauth/token_info to see if the access_token is valid.
+If not, try to exchange the refresh_token for a new access_token
 * /userinfo-test | Calls oauth/userinfo endpoint with Bearer access_token
 * /client-logout | Initiate logout